Periodic words, common subsequences and frogs: Heights

 \subsection{Evolution of \texorpdfstring{$k$-heights}{k-heights}}

 Throughout the preceding discussions of $k$-heights, $U$ was assumed to be an arbitrary $k$-periodic word of some length.
 From now on, we will fix $U=W^{(\infty)}$ where $W$ is some fixed word of length $k$.
+We do not assume that $U$ is irreducible.
 Observe that $\LCS(R,W^{(x)})=\LCS(R,U_{<x})=h_R(x)$ for any finite word $R$ and positive integer $x$.

 We have seen that a $k$-height is uniquely described by its ledges and that the positions of its ledges induce a frog arrangement.
 We next describe how the $k$-height $h_R$ changes as we append symbols to~$R$.